carsonoid/workshop-guts-of-git/content/docs/workshop/fundamentals/index.md

     Initial add
 ```

-You can see that the log now shows us the commit we made, along with relevent
+You can see that the log now shows us the commit we made, along with relevant
 information about the commit.